-They saved the world and then they returned to an America that had radically transformed in their years of absence, and specifically to a county on the verge of a period of unprecedented growth.
-Seeing a need, World War I Navy veteran Karl O. Spiess gathered ten to twelve area veterans in his home in early 1946 to begin organizing a new VFW Post.
+In early 1946, World War I Navy veteran Karl O. Spiess gathered ten to twelve area veterans to begin organizing a new VFW Post.
 By October, they had gathered 106 (Charter) members and they obtained their official charter from the VFW National Headquarters.

-For years, starting in the mid to late 1950’s and finally ending when Hubert retired and sold the hardware store in 1996, generations of veterans met around the old pot-belly stove, exchanged stories, made plans, and built new lives in a fast growing community.
+For years, beginning in the mid to late 1950’s generations of veterans met around the old pot-belly stove in Hubert Dulaney’s old Fairfax Hardware Store, exchanged stories, made plans, and built new lives in a fast growing community.
 Hubert recruited them into our Post.
 In 1987 the Post took possession of our current Home, originally built in 1899 (the same year as the VFW began).
 The Post Home itself isn’t much.
 There is no bar.
 No smoking is allowed inside.
 But if you come to a meeting and eat a meal with us, you’ll immediately see that the “Post” is NOT the building.
-Rather, it is the pillars — the veterans themselves, who support each other, their community, their nation, the Post building, and are themselves human monuments to the history they have lived and shaped, that are the living breathing heart of our Post.
+Rather, it is the pillars — the veterans themselves who support each other, their community, their nation, the Post building, and are themselves human monuments to the history they have lived and shaped — that are the living, breathing heart of our Post.

 The VFW is the largest organization of combat veterans in the country.
 Each of our members has gone overseas and served.
-They survived their ordeals, came home, and they remember the fallen, as well as the widows and orphans of their comrades, while they work for the good of the community.
-The work of the organization is centered entirely on service to others but qualification is based entirely on the common experience of deploying overseas in time of combat.
+They survived brutal combat, came home, and they remember the fallen, as well as the widows and orphans of their comrades, while they work for the good of the community.
+The work of the organization is centered entirely on service to others, but qualification is based entirely on the common experience of deploying overseas in time of combat.